- Large Houses

 Things To Do

 There’s lots to do in the surrounding area – Sparkford is on the very edge of the West Country with all of its attractions – Glastonbury Tor is nearby (and Glastonbury town), as is Wookey Hole, Cheddar Gorge and Haynes Motor Museum.
 There also the ancient hill-fort of Cadbury Castle – where it is said on fine nights you can see horsemen with torches, galloping through the dappled moonlight, protecting King Arthur as he sleeps.

-Sparkford Hall is suitable for parties of friends or family, reunions, special celebrations and weddings.
-It is also suitable for corporate and business use, or retreats.
-Mid-week weddings can be offered (including two night stay) for £7,500 and suppliers are often cheaper mid-week too.
+Mid-week weddings can be offered (including two night stay) for a reasonable price, and suppliers are often cheaper mid-week too.

 For details of Special Offers, please visit Sparkford Hall’s website.